 Over the last eight years, we've worked with nearly 6,000 SaaS customers, including 32% of the Fortune 100, to help them recover from data incidents tens of thousands of times.
 Time and again, those customers have turned to us not only because native backup solutions didn't meet their needs, but because they place extreme value on having independent access to their data at all times.

-As essential as they are, independent backups are just one requirement of a real backup and recovery solution.
+Now, as essential as they are, independent backups are just one requirement of a real backup and recovery solution.
 Read our latest blog to learn what else to prioritize when looking for a solution.

 ¹IDC White Paper, sponsored by OwnBackup, The Business Value of OwnBackup, doc #EUR149856622, December 2022